fenton1000/mf-portfolio-three-electric-car-survey/README.md

 ### 3.4 Survey Conclusion

-* After the final question is answered the application saves the survey data and updates the overall survey analysis based on these most recent answers.
+* After the final question is answered the application saves the survey data to the responses worksheet and updates the overall survey analysis in the stats worksheet based on these most recent answers.

 * While this process is underway the user is presented with progress messages to keep them informed.